team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 Congratulations, you have now installed iTerm2!

-### Kitty

-Kitty may seem to be a simple terminal editor that gets out of your way and just works, but when you need it to be more powerful, it can do anything others can and more.

-1. Either type in the following link... https://github.com/kovidgoyal/kitty/releases.
-  Alternatively:
-  1. Search "kitty docs"
-  2. Click the link titled similarly to "kitty - Kovid Goyal"
-  3. Navigate to Quickstart > Install kitty on the left sidebar
-  4. Click the link titled "GitHub releases page"
-2. Scroll down to the "Assets" section of the first version, it should say "Latest" next to the version number
-3. Click "show all 36 assets"
-4. Scroll down to the bottom of the link overrun and click the "macOS dmg" file
-5. Open your Downloads folder and open the downloaded kitty-\<version>.dmg, where \<version> is the latest version
-6. Drag the "kitty" app to your desktop or wherever you'd like it
-7. You can "eject" the "kitty-<version>" drive-looking thing from your desktop now (right click or drag into trash)

-Run the app from your desktop (or wherever)!
-You've installed Kitty!

 ## Set Up Your Git Info

-Very simple, just giving some identification for git to use when referring to you, but very much needed for everything we will be doing going forwards.
+This is a very simple and vital procedure that gives some identification to git (our version control system) for it to use when referring to you, but doing this is very much needed for everything we will be doing going forwards.

 1. Open iTerm2
 2. Type `git config --global user.name "` [your name] `"` and press enter
 3. Type `git config --global user.email "` [your email] `"` and press enter
-4. Verify that both have been properly configured by typing `git config --get user.name`, pressing enter, and checking for the name you provided, then typing `git config --get user.email` and doing the same.
+4. Verify that both have been properly configured by typing `git config user.name`, pressing enter, and checking for the name you provided, then typing `git config user.email` and doing the same.

-You now have id on git!
+Git now understands that you are, in fact, you!

 ## Clone the Sample Repo